seocliffdev/sql-docs/docs/linux/tutorial-restore-backup-in-sql-server-container.md

 ---
-title: Restore a SQL Server database in Docker
+title: Restore an SQL Server database in Docker
 description: This tutorial shows how restore a SQL Server database backup in a new Linux Docker container.
 author: VanMSFT
 ms.author: vanto